Klvst3r/Login-struct/README.md

       ### Info ###
       <br/>
       This System create a beginning of session with PHP, conect a Database with MySQL, inlcuded session and rols to admin and user.
+      The forml Login Validation is from JS with AJAX.

       <br/>
       </p>
       <p>